Livno

-The town, with its historic ruins and old town from the 9th century, was first mentioned in 892, developing at the crossroads between the Adriatic coast and inland, i.e., regions of Bosnia, Dalmatia, Herzegovina, and Krajina.
+The town, with its historic ruins and old city from the 9th century, was first mentioned in 892, developing at the crossroads between the Adriatic coast and inland, i.e., regions of Bosnia, Dalmatia, Herzegovina, and Krajina.

 History

 The plains of Livno have been populated since approximately 2000 BC.
 In the late Bronze Age, the Neolithic population was replaced by more Indo-European tribes known as the Illyrians.
-The region was inhabited by Illyrian tribe of Dalmatae which capital was Delminium in today's Tomislavgrad.
+The region was inhabited by the Illyrian tribe of Dalmatae whose capital was Delminium in today's Tomislavgrad.
 They left remains that testify about their presence in this area.
-The most important of them are the gradine, remains of Illyrian settlements which were distributed along the Livno Field.
+The most important are the gradine, remains of Illyrian settlements distributed along the Livno Field.
 The three most important are Velika gradina, Mala gradina and Kasalov gradac.

 After the Roman conquest of the area, it was part of the province of Dalmatia.
-During the twenties of the first century AD, Roman government built a road connecting Salona, a city on the coast with Servitium, a city at the peripanonic lowlands.
+During the twenties of the first century AD, the Roman government built a road connecting Salona, a city on the coast with Servitium, a city at the peripanonic lowlands.
 Its route passed through the Livno Field where two road stations have been established.
-The station of Pelva was located at the area of village Lištani and in the area of Livno station Bariduo was based.
+The station of Pelva was located in the area of the village Lištani and in the area of Livno station Bariduo was based.